 You can see our project for Acme Inc. is already in there.
 When a proposal is accepted, that Card will be automatically created in the Preparation list for someone’s attention.
 Let’s take a look at what’s inside a Card:

 Things to take particular note of:

-- The Project/Card Name must be consistently used in many places, including in Slack and in SharePoint, otherwise things will break.
+- The Project/Card Name must be consistently used in many places, including in Slack, SharePoint and Resource Guru, otherwise things will break.
 You’ll probably never have to change it manually.

 - The Attachments area will contain at least links to the Slack channel and the Proposal.
 You can add more attachments if you’d like. 🙂

 - The Checklists area is where you’ll see some templated checklists 🗒.
 You can also add others as needed.

 A long time ago in a galaxy far far away, you had fill in the Project ID field yourself.
 This is now done automatically for you, but it’s still important to understand the structure of a Project ID.

 We use the notation of CCC-YYMMDD-I where:

 - CCC is the 2-3 character client code, in capital letters.